-- (a) Name and address of owner(s) of record and subdivider displayed, along with the tax parcel ID number, on each parent parcel that is part of the development; - (b) Proposed name of subdivision, date, north point, and scale; - (c) Name, address, and phone number of responsible Licensed Professional Engineer and/or Land Surveyor registered in the State of Alabama; - (d) Vicinity map showing location of the subdivision; - (e) Exact boundaries of the tract of land being subdivided shown with bearings and distances;
+- (a) Name and address of owner(s) of record and subdivider, along with the tax parcel ID number, on each parent parcel that is part of the development; - (b) Proposed name of subdivision, date, north point, and scale;

-- (f) Names, addresses, and tax parcel ID #s for the owners of land immediately adjoining the tract of land being subdivided as their names appear upon the plats in the office of the County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County; - (g) Wooded areas, streams, cultural resources, and any other conditions affecting the site; - (h) The location of existing streets, buildings, water courses, railroads, transmission lines, drainage structures, public utilities, jurisdiction lines, and any public utility easements on the tract being subdivided and on adjacent land within 100 feet of the tract being subdivided; - (i) The location of dams and water impoundments including the limits of the top of such impoundment structure or embankment, the location of any related spillway(s) and/or outlet control structures; - (j) Existing and proposed rights-of-way or easements including location, widths, purposes, and street widths and names; - (k) Proposed lot lines with bearings and distances, square footage or acreage of each lot and lot and block numbers; - (1) Proposed minimum building setback lines shown for each lot and clearly labeled on the plan view; - (m) Proposed parks, school sites, or other public open spaces, if any; - (n) Site data: - 1.
+- (c) Name, address, and phone number of responsible Licensed Professional Engineer and/or Land Surveyor registered in the State of Alabama; - (d) Vicinity map showing location of the subdivision; - (e) Exact boundaries of the tract of land being subdivided shown with bearings and distances; - (f) Names, addresses, and tax parcel ID #s for the owners of land immediately adjoining the tract of land being subdivided as their names appear upon the plats in the office of the County Revenue Commissioner and as their addresses appear in the directory of the County or on the tax records of the County; - (g) Wooded areas, streams, cultural resources, and any other conditions affecting the site; - (h) The location of existing streets, buildings, water courses, railroads, transmission lines, drainage structures, public utilities, jurisdiction lines, and any public utility easements on the tract being subdivided and on adjacent land within 100 feet of the tract being subdivided; - (i) The location of dams and water impoundments including the limits of the top of such impoundment structure or embankment, the location of any related spillway(s) and/or outlet control structures; - (j) Existing and proposed rights-of-way or easements including location, widths, purposes, and street widths and names; - (k) Proposed lot lines with bearings and distances, square footage or acreage of each lot and lot and block numbers: - (I) Proposed minimum building setback lines shown for each lot and clearly labeled on the plan view; - (m) Proposed Open Space Plan in accordance with Section 6.2 including parks, school sites, or other public open spaces, if any; - (n) Landscape Plan in accordance with Section 6.3. - (o) Site data: - 1.
 Acreage in total tract; - 2.
 Smallest lot size; - 3.
-Total number of lots: - 4.
+Total number of lots; - 4.
 Linear feet in streets; - 5.
 Minimum building setbacks; - 6.
-Zoning District and Zoning Classification (if applicable). - (o) Any area within the proposed subdivision subject to inundation by the 100-year flood as defined herein, or subject to periodic inundation by storm drainage overflow or ponding, shall be clearly shown and identified on the plat; - (p) Special flood hazard areas (100-year flood) and/or coastal high hazard areas as indicated on the latest Flood Insurance Rate Map (FIRM) for the area, along with a statement to that effect; - (q) All wetlands.
-The required thirty-foot wetland building setback (with the included fifteen-foot natural buffer), for jurisdictional wetlands.
-All wetlands to be filled shall be labeled as "To be filled."
+Zoning District and Zoning Classification (if applicable). - 7.
+Density (lots or units per acre) - 8.
+Open space: Total acreage and usable acreage

-- (r) The name of each utility company proposed to provide service; - (s) Topography, showing existing contours at 1-foot intervals of the entire property and full width of all adjacent rights-of-ways.
-Topographic information shall be based on the NAVD 88 datum.
+- (p) Any area within the proposed subdivision subject to inundation by the 100-year flood as defined herein, or subject to periodic inundation by storm drainage overflow or ponding, shall be clearly shown and identified on the plat; - (q) Special flood hazard areas (100-year flood) and/or coastal high hazard areas as indicated on the latest Flood Insurance Rate Map (FIRM) for the area, along with a statement to that effect; - (r) All wetlands and streams and their required buffers.
+All wetlands (jurisdictional and non-jurisdictional) to be filled shall be labeled as "To be filled."
+Label jurisdictional wetlands to be filled with the applicable USACE permit number. - (s) The name of each utility company proposed to provide service; - (t) Topography, showing existing contours at 1-foot intervals of the entire property and full width of all adjacent rights-of-ways based on the NAVD 88 datum.
 Elevations must be field verified.
-Greater intervals may be allowed, if approved by the Baldwin County Planning Director or his/her designee; - (t) Highway construction setback lines shown as required by Section 5.4(h) hereof.
+Greater intervals may be allowed, if approved by the Baldwin County Planning Director or his/her designee; - (u) Base flood elevation data shall be provided for subdivision proposals and all other proposed developments, including manufactured home parks and subdivisions greater than five (5) acres. - (v) Highway construction setback lines shown as required by Section 5.4(h) hereof.